 What innovative approaches do you think are beneficial to bridging the gap between researchers and practitioners?

-I’m eager to help build our collective ability to be more creative problem solvers and make the cycle between knowledge and action more common and agile.
+As Director, I’m eager to help build our collective ability to be more creative problem solvers and make the cycle between knowledge and action more common and agile.
 I believe the foundation for this is stronger communication and collaboration between researchers and practitioners.
 We need a deeper understanding of each others’ needs and constraints to connect problem-specific resources and expertise in creative ways.
 We can build this foundation using tools for stakeholder alignment, science communication, collaborative work, and rapid prototyping, testing, and iteration.

 What do you hope professional communities that focus on natural hazards and disasters will gain from engaging Impact360 Alliance to help them with their challenges?